zevaverbach/markdown_timesheet/tests/timesheet.md

   - making buckets on my own account (not Syllabus) for testing

 ## 16:38-16:56
-  - writing to Evgeny to update about rendering from templates
+  - writing to client to update about rendering from templates

 ## 16:56-17:05
   Step 7